-Consistent with the inhibitory effect of MITF expression on Mpz and Mbp expression in NIH 3T3 cells (Fig. 3D), we found that knockdown of MITF in Melb-a cells led to an increase in the expression of these genes, while SOX10, BRG1, and BRM decreased their expression (Fig. 7G).
-Ectopic expression of MITF in SOX10-depleted cells partially restored Dct, Tyrp1, Tyr, and Trpm1 expression and fully restored Rab27a levels to those in cells expressing control siRNA (siC), but did not have a significant effect on the expression of Mpz and Mbp (Fig. 7H).
-These data show that MITF cannot fully compensate for SOX10 loss in the regulation of a subset of melanocyte specific genes that require BRG1, including Dct, Tyrp1, and Tyr.
+an increase in the expression of these genes, while knockdown of SOX10, BRG1 and BRM decreased their expression (Figure 7G).
+Ectopic expression of MITF in SOX10depleted cells partially restored Dct, Tyrp1, Tyr and Trpm1 expression and fully restored Rab27a levels to those in cells expressing control siRNA (siC), but did not have a significant effect on the expression of Mpz and Mbp (Figure 7H).
+These data show that MITF cannot fully compensate for SOX10 loss in the regulation of a subset of melanocytespecific genes that require BRG1, including Dct, Tyrp1 and Tyr.
 This suggests that the requirement for SOX10 in the transcriptional regulation of these genes extends beyond activation of MITF expression.